I hold a Level 5 Diploma in Coaching and Neuro-Linguistic Programming (NLP).

 I enjoy variety in my physical training each week with weight training, HIIT training, kettlebell training, kickboxing and yoga.

-I started running for around 18 months back in 2017, completing Leeds 10k twice, Leeds Half Marathon twice, the Vale of York Half Marathon, and finally the 2018 London Marathon, raising over £10,000 for the mental health charity Mind in the process.
+In the space of 14 months starting in May 2017, I began running and completed Leeds 10k twice, Leeds Half Marathon twice, the Vale of York Half Marathon, and finally the 2018 London Marathon, raising over £10,000 for the mental health charity Mind.

 As many people find, it was a period of personal challenge and adversity that created a huge change of perspective within me, and this is what led me to create Leeds Life Coaching Practice.